ms-studio/wp-plugins/README.md

 https://github.com/coursweb/vol-de-nuit

 ### Jetpack Carousel Enhancements
-Hides the comment form and moves the close icon to the top-right part of the screen inside the Jetpack Carousel screen.
+Hides the comment form and moves the "close" icon to the top-right part of the screen inside the Jetpack Carousel screen.
 https://github.com/wpromandie/jetpack-carousel-enhancements

 ### MS-Studio Gallery